-Nagesh N. Murthy is the Roger Engemann Distinguished Research Scholar and an associate professor of operations management in the Department of Operations and Business Analytics at the Lundquist College of Business.
+Nagesh N. Murthy is the Roger Engemann Professor in the Department of Operations and Business Analytics at the Lundquist College of Business.
 His prior work experience includes faculty positions at Michigan State University and Georgia Institute of Technology.
 He has also held management positions with Indian Railways and Sundaram Clayton, India Ltd.

 Since his arrival at the Lundquist College of Business in 2003, he has engaged with senior executives and organized over 175 company sponsored projects in the areas of facility operations, supply chain management, and sustainability in operations and supply chain management using a pool of firms that include Intel, Hewlett-Packard, Tektronix, JELD-WEN, Keen, States Industries, Weyerhaeuser, Monaco Coach, Nike, Navistar, Columbia Distributing, Myers Container, Lyle, Parr Lumber, Xerox, PCC Structurals, Shindaiwa, Kettle Foods, International Paper, Spraying Systems Company, YAKIMA, NW Natural, Silver Eagle Manufacturing, gDiapers, Alsco, Rosen Aviation, Benchmade, Sunmodo, KersTech, NextStep Recycling, Organically Grown Company, Growing Solutions, Invitrogen, and PSC (now Datalogic), East West Tea Company (Yogi Tea), GloryBee, Lane Forest Products, Blue Star Gas, Johnson Crushers International (KPI-JCI, Astec Companies), and Bulk Handling Systems, among others.